talha7k/qrcode-magic/README.md

-# Welcome to your Dijitize.com project
+# Welcome to a Dijitize.com project

 ## Project info